Skip to Content

 Coffee Grounds for Orchids: Why They Are Not Recommended

-Gardeners are renowned for repurposing food scraps and excess materials by creating compost or directly incorporating them into the soil.
+Gardeners are known for their resourcefulness in repurposing food scraps and spare materials, whether by creating compost or incorporating them into the soil.

 One of those famous leftovers that have gained legendary status as adequate fertilizer is coffee grounds, but when you have orchids, you need to think twice before using coffee grounds as fertilizer.